How to Buy a House With No Credit | 2025

 Do mortgages with no credit cost more?

 Yes, mortgages for people with no or poor credit tend to be more expensive than those for people with good or excellent credit.
 Lenders look at credit history to determine a borrower’s creditworthiness and the likelihood of repaying a loan.
-Borrowers with no credit history or a poor credit score are viewed as a bigger risk by lenders, which can result in higher interest rates and less favorable loan terms.
+Borrowers with no credit history or a bad credit score are viewed as a bigger risk by lenders, which can result in higher interest rates and less favorable loan terms.

 How can you buy a house with no credit history?